 “I Wish You Love” is languid and sleepy.
 It begins at full force.
 Drumsticks tap a cymbal, and from inside that bright precise measure, a jazzy rhythm guitar emerges over a buoyant bass line.
 Four seconds in, Convertino taps his mallets across the vibraphone, spreading droplets of sound that echo above everything.
 It’s dreamy.
 It drifts its way at a single mid-tempo for its entire 2:44 length and packs more atmosphere into its slow self than most 10-minute epics.

 The steel guitar is a unique instrument.
 Played fast, it fills country bars with energized dancers.
 Played slowly, it sounds like summer days feel, sluggish and meandering and dozing over the beat.
 Even the beat sounds lazy in “I Wish You Love.”
 The drummer’s brushes hit the snare just behind and ahead of the beat, like a person walking with a limp and finding their own lopsided rhythm.
 “I Wish You Love” is a confident song that keeps its head down.
 It doesn’t care what you think.
 Under the bill of its hat, it hides from the glare of the sun and surveys the world from that thin band of shade, and when it shuffles by, it nods a friendly howdy, comfortable in its own skin and grateful for the opportunity to be alive.
-This is what my loneliness projected onto it.
+This is what joyful solitude sounds like.

 I bought the album the day I discovered it, and I wore the cover’s cardboard edges until its black background revealed the white paper pulp inside.
 I took that album everywhere, the same way I had my childhood comfort blanket as an infant, rubbing and worrying and kneading it soft.
 The Shadow of Your Smile played at home in the morning while I sipped black tea.
 It played in my car while driving into the sunset.
 It played in my mind while I hiked oak woodland along the Mexican border and while huge white cumulus clouds hovered over the mountains that loomed on all four of Tucson’s sides.
 The songs themselves drifted through my days like big puffy clouds, graceful and majestic, peaceful and easy, as if to say, Slow down, man, we’re all just passing through.
 Enjoy the ride.